robertsoniv/ordercloud-react/README.md

 #### **props**: `UseFormProps`
 An **optional** `react-hook-form` `useForm` props object

+## `useHasAccess()` hook
+This hook determines whether a user has read or admin access to an OrderCloud resource by comparing the user's token and application scope to the OAuth roles indicated on the OpenAPI spec.

+### Options

+#### **resource**: `string`
+The OrderCloud resource name used for generating column information.

 ## Important Notes
 While it is not necessary to use the actual OrderCloud SDK to communicate with the OrderCloud API, it definitely makes things easier.
 The `isAuthenticated` state is based on the returned value of SDKs `Tokens.GetValidToken()` method and the OrderCloud SDK `Configuration` object is set up using the values passed into the `OrderCloudProvider`.
 Additonally, the SDK provides typed responses which make working with `useAuthQuery` and `useMutationQuery` generics easier.